OnePointGlobal/OnePoint-API-Documentation-V2/docs/Callbacks.md

 # Callbacks

+> For more information visit the [main page](../README.md)

-Calls backs are used to handle asynchronous events in the OnePoint Global Platform.
+Callbacks are used to handle asynchronous events in the OnePoint Global Platform.
 These refer to the following areas:
 1. Messaging
 1. Recipient Upload and validation
 1. Survey Results Collection